ShaikaChowdhury/Bangla_Sentiment_Analysis/README.md

 Shaika Chowdhury and Wasifa Chowdhury.
 Performing sentiment analysis in Bangla microblog posts.
 Informatics, Electronics & Vision (ICIEV), 2014 International Conference on.
 IEEE, 2014.

-Please cite this paper if you use this data,
+Please cite this paper if you use this data.

-Chowdhury, Shaika, and Wasifa Chowdhury.
-"Performing sentiment analysis in Bangla microblog posts."
-2014 International Conference on Informatics, Electronics & Vision (ICIEV).
-IEEE, 2014.